Alleviating Toothaches with Root Canal Therapy in Lubbock, TX

 - Swelling in the surrounding gums

-At our office, Dr. Jimmy Hill and Dr. Camie Davis can alleviate your toothache with root canal therapy, also commonly known as a root canal.
+At our office, Dr. Camie Davis and Dr. Kourtney Kouth can alleviate your toothache with root canal therapy, also commonly known as a root canal.
 At Hill Davis Dental Group, we will ensure your comfort while you’re prepared for your root canal in our state-of-the-art treatment room.

 Why Should I Get A Root Canal?